neo-project/docs/docs/en-us/reference/rpc/latest-version/api/getrawmempool.md

 ﻿# getrawmempool Method

-Obtain the list of confirmed / unconfirmed transactions in memory.
+Obtains a list of confirmed / unconfirmed transactions in memory.

 ```json
 {